Do Foot Tattoos Hurt? 12 Things You Should Know Before You Get One

 The interesting thing about foot tattoos is that, because they're not staring you in the face, after the initial ridiculous caring period of pampering and neuroses, you can sometimes look down and go "Oh, yeah, I got that!"
 Memories of pain fade if they're not tied to an emotional stimulus like childbirth, so it can be like the present you give yourself again and again in the bathroom mirror.

-This was advice given to me by a tattooed friend: the adrenalin high of a new tattoo, particularly a risky and highly painful one like a foot tattoo, can be addictive.
+This was advice given to me by a tattooed friend: the adrenaline high of a new tattoo, particularly a risky and highly painful one like a foot tattoo, can be addictive.
 A lot of tattooists see the phenomenon of increasingly repeat visits: the tendency of first-time tattoo-holders to delve into their second and third rapidly afterward is a scientifically recognized thing.

 Be sensible and resist the first rush for six months, at which point the first tattoo will have completely healed and you can assess whether you really want a matching one on the other foot.